Private Equity in France

 Overview of Private Equity in France

-Out of EUR 14.7 billion, EUR 4.1 billion was raised by a Paris based private equity firm and 45% of the entire capital commitment came from abroad.
-The foreign investment is important here, because during last 10 years prior to 2016 (from 2006 to 2015), the foreign investment was only around 37%.
+Out of EUR 14.7 billion, EUR 4.1 billion was raised by a Paris based private equity firm, and 45% of the entire capital commitment came from abroad.
+The foreign investment is important here, because during the last 10 years prior to 2016 (from 2006 to 2015), the foreign investment was only around 37%.
 In 2016, it increased to 45%.
 The increase in foreign investment funds was due to the notable returns made by the French banks and insurance companies.

 The fascinating part of the private equity in France is the amount they invested in the companies involved in growth projects.
-It is whopping EUR 12.4 billion in 2016 only.
-If we compare the amount with the amount invested in 2015, it would be around sharp 15% increase.
+It is a whopping EUR 12.4 billion in 2016 only.
+If we compare the amount with the amount invested in 2015, it would be around a sharp 15% increase.
 Out of these investments, 54% of the investments were done in new companies inviting new shareholders for the very first time.

 What’s more surprising is the number of companies in France & elsewhere who decided to take assistance from private equity in France.
 The number is 1893.
 For the last 10 years prior to 2016, the basic average of companies who took the assistance of private equity firms is 1600.
-Although the percentage of French companies taking assistance from private equity remained similar, around 85% of the total numbers of private equity firms.
+However, the percentage of French companies taking assistance from private equity remained similar, around 85% of the total numbers of private equity firms.
 And most of the investments are made in digital and information technology companies.

 Private Equity Services Offered in France